-Occasionally, blistering may occur at the active edge; patients may have fever and malaise. the face (S. pyogenes from throat colonization) and lower legs are most frequently affected Q3) Look at this picture carefully, then answer the following question?
+Occasionally, blistering may occur at the active edge; patients may have fever and malaise. the face (S. pyogenes from throat colonization) and lower legs are most frequently affected

+- Q3) Look at this picture carefully, then answer the following question?

+- A) What is this?

-B) Causative agent of this disease:
+- B) Causative agent of this disease:

-A) Cellulitis

-B) S. pyogenes
+- A) Cellulitis - B) S. pyogenes

-Cellulitis
+• Cellulitis

-Poorly defined margin and marked regional lymphadenopathy

-In cellulitis, S. pyogenes (also groups C/G Beta-hemolytic Streptococcus, or rarely S. aureus) organisms invade deeper tissues than those found in erysipelas.

-- lower leg is the most common site affected - \circ Tx \rightarrow intravenous benzylpenicillin
+- Poorly defined margin and marked regional lymphadenopathy - In cellulitis, S. pyogenes (also groups C/G Beta-hemolytic Streptococcus, or rarely S. aureus) organisms invade deeper tissues than those found in erysipelas. - lower leg is the most common site affected - Tx → intravenous benzylpenicillin